The Legend of Zelda: Ocarina of Time: Legacy

-Reception for the Master Quest and Virtual Console rereleases was positive; while some considered aspects of the graphics and audio to be outdated, most thought that the game had aged well.
-The Master Quest version holds an average score of 89.50% on GameRankings and 91/100 on Metacritic.
-IGN said in their review that "Ocarina of Time has aged extremely well", and noted in regard to the graphics, while the textures and models look dated, the visual presentation stood the test of time.
-GameRevolution said that although it has "noticeably aged compared to brand new RPGs ... it's still a terrific game", awarding 91 out of 100.
-In 2007, former GameSpot editor Jeff Gerstmann gave the Virtual Console port 8.9 out of 10: "Even after nine years, Ocarina of Time holds up surprisingly well, offering a lengthy and often-amazing adventure".
+IGN said in their review that "Ocarina of Time has aged extremely well", and said that while the textures and models look dated, the visual presentation was strong.
+GameRevolution said that although it has "noticeably aged compared to brand new RPGs ... it's still a terrific game", awarding it 91 out of 100.
+In 2007, the former GameSpot editor Jeff Gerstmann gave the Virtual Console port 8.9 out of 10: "Even after nine years, Ocarina of Time holds up surprisingly well, offering a lengthy and often-amazing adventure."
+RPGamer and Destructoid considered aspects of the graphics and audio outdated.

 In November 2021, enthusiasts fully decompiled Ocarina of Time's ROM into human-readable C code.
-In March 2022, a group called "Harbour Masters" publicly released a PC port under the name Ship of Harkinian, which includes widescreen support and an increased framerate, among other features.
+In March 2022, a group called "Harbour Masters" released a PC port under the name Ship of Harkinian, which includes widescreen support and an increased framerate, among other features.